ising-model/ising-model-python/README.md

 ### Misc
 - seed (default=0): Random seed
+- n_proc (default=0): Number of processes for multiprocessing.
+If n_proc = 0, then use all CPU cores available
 - no_record (default=record): Whether to record the result or not
 - no_plot (default=plot): Whether to plot the result or not